newchuyalong/libgdx-learning/Starter-classes-&-configuration.md

 For wake locking to work, `AndroidApplicationConfiguration.useWakeLock` needs to be set to true.

-If a game doesn't need accelerometer or compass access it is advised to disable these by setting the `useAccelerometer` and `useCompass` fields of `AndroidApplicationConfiguration` to false.
+If a game doesn't need accelerometer or compass access it is advised to disable these by setting the
+* `useAccelerometer`
+* `useCompass`
+* `useGyroscope`

+fields of `AndroidApplicationConfiguration` to false.

 Please refer to the [Android Developer's Guide](http://developer.android.com/guide/index.html) for more information on how to set other attributes like icons for your application.